-When a child is abused or neglected by his or her parent(s) or another family member, foster care provides the child with a temporary, safe and nurturing home.
+When a child is abused or neglected by their parent(s) or another family member, foster care provides the child with a temporary, safe and nurturing home.
 At Arbor Circle, our goal is to reunite children in foster care with their biological parents in a timely manner.
-Foster parents work in partnership with birth family members and child welfare professionals to provide support for the child during his or her time of crisis.
+Foster parents work in partnership with birth family members and child welfare professionals to provide support for the child during their time of crisis.

 frequently asked questions

 What do foster parents do?

 Foster parents are 24-hour caregivers.
 They provide food, shelter, clothing and emotional support for the child.
 They are required to give the child the opportunity for recreation and social interaction.
 They must transport the child to appointments, doctor visits and school.
 Foster parents must also attend ongoing training classes and participate in monthly visits with caseworkers.